m4schini/metron/README.md

 METRON
 ---

 ## Notice
 **Not intended for production!**
 This project is kind of a playground.
 I'm testing and learning a variety of architecture and design pattern, languages and technologies.
 Because of this, im not necessarily trying to reach the defined goal, and rather im trying to learn as much as I can

+**EDIT 17.04.2022**: TikTok seems to be extending and improving their bot protection at the moment.
+Because of that I will put this project on-hold, let's see if I will pick it up again someday.

 ## Goal
 Creating a third-party analytics platform for tiktok.com.